Frequently Asked Questions

 Q1.
 How is the PEACH Foundation different from other educational foundations?

-A1. (a) Unlike other educational foundations which seek to provide financial aid to students all over the thirty provinces of China, PEACH Foundation concentrates its effort on one target location only, the region of Hong He in Yunnan Province.
+A1. (a) Unlike other educational foundations which seek to provide financial aid to students all over the thirty provinces of China, PEACH Foundation concentrates its effort on one target location only, the poorest regions of Yunnan Province.

 (b) In addition to providing financial aid to students attending junior and senior high schools, the PEACH Foundation gives loans to college students.
 Other foundations may only help students through senior high school or simply give scholarships.